-• A total of 31 outdoor incidents were reported via the UMPD/EHS-AA/EHS-D/EHS-F emergency response systems over the reporting period.
+A total of 28 outdoor incidents were reported via the UMPD/EHS-AA/EHS-D/EHS-F emergency response systems over the reporting period.
 Typically, the spilled materials were contained with spill kits; cleaned up using absorbent materials and removed for appropriate disposal by U-M's on-call emergency response team.
-Response activities involved leaks and spills of materials such as automotive fluids (gasoline, hydraulic oil, glycol, transmission fluid, diesel, power steering fluid, brake fluid, antifreeze, and motor oil), chemicals, and kitchen grease.
+Response activities involved leaks and spills of materials such as automotive fluids (gasoline, hydraulic oil, glycol, transmission fluid, diesel, power steering fluid, brake fluid, antifreeze, and motor oil), water treatment chemicals, and blood.

-• During this reporting period, UMAA personnel responded to 119 indoor and outdoor incidents, including indoor flooding, small fires, and other minor spills and leaks of materials.
+- During this reporting period, UMAA personnel responded to 28 outdoor incidents.
 Most of the spills were small, ranging from a few milliliters to several gallons.
-None of the 30 outdoor incidents resulted in material entering waters of the state, as described in Section 1).b).

-• The U-M has a 24-hour Emergency Response Team to quickly and efficiently respond to and mitigate releases of polluting materials on campus.
+While none of the incidents resulted in material directly entering waters of the state, one water main break did result in a sediment release to a private, non-U-M detention pond and the NCRC closed loop chiller water transfer system leak entered a storm water detention basin that outlets to Millers Creek. - The U-M has a 24-hour Emergency Response Team to quickly and efficiently respond to and mitigate releases of polluting materials on campus.
 The campus community is encouraged, through presentations, training, signage, and other educational materials, to report illicit discharges and spills to EHS-AA/EHS-D/EHS-F and to the U-M Police Department (UMPD) so appropriate measures can be taken to correct issues, which may impact storm water quality.
 The response team is primarily comprised of U-M staff as well as 24-hour emergency response vendors to efficiently respond to and mitigate releases on campus.